How to Qualify for Disability for Kidney Disease in 2024

 Is Kidney Disease a Disability?

-How to Qualify for Disability with Kidney Disease in 2023Yes, kidney disease can qualify for Social Security disability benefits.
+How to Qualify for Disability with Kidney Disease in 2023Yes, you can receive disability benefits for kidney disease.
 The SSA considers kidney disease to be a disability if you cannot work for at least 12 months and meet a Blue Book listing.

 When kidney disease is advanced it may be possible to apply for disability benefits from the Social Security Administration (SSA) as long as you are likely to be out of work for at least 12 months.